TEAMMATES/teammates-ops/platform-guide.md

    * Run the following command:

      ```sh
-     # Creates the application on GCP
+     # First-time only: creates the application on GCP
      gcloud app create

      # Deploy to standard env